• By: Legacy Law Centers

 Key Takeaway: A living trust offers greater control over how property is dispersed and protection costs associated with the transfer, making it a wise choice for those seeking to secure their legacy.
 Heirs can receive their inheritance without the drawn-out probate procedure, providing comfort in difficult times.

-What Are the Advantages of a Trust?
+What Are The Advantages Of A Trust?

 If you have real estate, family members with special needs, or another valuable asset, or want a simpler way to ensure that your heirs’ needs are taken care of, a trust is a good estate planning option.
 A trust insulates property from fees a will cannot, which may result in legal fees.